Manuals

 Step 4 | Create Automation Tracks

-As an example automation tracks for gain, azim (azimuth), elev (elevation) are created in Logic in shown in the following screenshot.
-The DAW can now send automation data via OSC.
+As an example, automation tracks for gain, azim (azimuth), elev (elevation) are created in Logic and shown in the following screenshot.
+The DAW can now send automation data via OSC:

 screenshot-2016-10-19-15-27-02